anoop03sharma/cloudmore-est/README.md

  - Add the "Selenium WebDriver " dependencies as "External JARs" in the project ( download from - https://www.selenium.dev/downloads/ { Selenium for Java (version - 4.6.0)) }
 - Setup MAVEN_HOME and JAVA_HOME System environment variables.
 - All the dependencies in pom.xml must be downloaded.
-P

 There is a separate configuration for  both Log4j2 and Extent Reports.